Steven Salzberg: Research

 Salzberg has been a prominent scientist in the field of bioinformatics and computational biology since the 1990s.
 He has made many contributions to gene finding algorithms, notably the GLIMMER program for bacterial gene finding as well as several related programs for finding genes in animals, plants, and other organisms.
-He has also been a leader in genome assembly research and is one of the initiators of the open source AMOS project.
-He was a participant in the human genome project as well as many other genome projects, including the malaria genome (Plasmodium falciparum) and the genome of the model plant Arabidopsis thaliana.
+He has also been a leader in genome assembly research and has led the assembly of dozens of genomes, both large and small.
+He was a participant in the Human Genome Project as well as many other genome projects, including the malaria genome (Plasmodium falciparum) and the genome of the model plant Arabidopsis thaliana.
 In 2001–2002, he and his colleagues sequenced the anthrax that was used in the 2001 anthrax attacks.
 They published their results in the journal Science in 2002.
 These findings helped the FBI track the source of the attacks to a single vial at Ft.
 Detrick in Frederick, Maryland.

 Salzberg together with David Lipman and Lone Simonsen started the Influenza Genome Sequencing Project in 2003, a project to sequence and make available the genomes of thousands of influenza virus isolates.

 Soon after the advent of next-generation sequencing (NGS) in the mid-2000s, Salzberg's research lab and his collaborators developed a suite of highly efficient, accurate programs for alignment of NGS sequences to large genomes and for assembly of sequences from RNA-Seq experiments.
 These include the "Tuxedo" suite, comprising the Bowtie, TopHat, and Cufflinks programs, which have been cited tens of thousands of times in the years since their publication.